 What Is A Santoku Knife Used For?

 Santoku knives are initially designed in Japan with a wide blade design.
-The santoku knives are generally used for chopping, mincing, and dicing purposes.
-The santoku knives are famous for these three functions for professional and home kitchens.
+The santoku knives are generally used for chopping, mincing, and dicing.
+The Santoku knives are famous for these three professional and home kitchen functions.

 Usually, a santoku knife is thicker and heavier than a chef knife, so it is perfect for heavy-duty tasks compared to a chef knife.
 They are smaller and feature a minimum blade length of 6” to 8”.
 These knives have no tip, so they are less effective for penetrating or cleaning purposes.